kimnguyen2002/Heart_Risk_Prediction/README.md

 - This app is **NOT** a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician with any questions regarding a medical condition.
 - Ensure all input fields are filled out correctly to receive an accurate prediction.

-Feel free to personalize this README with your GitHub username and any additional information you'd like to include!
+Feel free to adjust the structure to fit your actual project layout!